digiacomo2/X-Team106/rules.md

 On Wednesdays talk after class.
 Comment and describe changes.

-## How will will communicate difficulties with a task assigned to us
+## How will communicate difficulties with a task assigned to us
 Email chains and canvas group page.